joshuagrisham/samsung-galaxybook-extras/README.md

 # Samsung Galaxybook Extras ⚠️(WIP)⚠️

-Samsung Galaxybook Linux platform driver and accompanying utilities.
+Samsung Galaxybook Extras Linux platform driver and accompanying systemd hwdb mappings.

 Current status: ⚠️ **WIP but nearing readiness for mainline** ⚠️ (use at your own risk!)